SystemFw/blog/content/staging/paxos-failures.md

 ## The Paxos Algorithm

-Let's have a look at the actual algorithm.
-We will use the simplest, least optimised version possible, and what we're targeting here is a _description_ of Single Decree Paxos, rather than an explanation.
-In particular, it should hopefully be clear _what_ Paxos does, although not necessarily why.
+Let's have a look at the actual algorithm, using the simplest, least optimised version possible.
+What we're targeting here is a description of what Single Decree Paxos does, rather than an explanation of why it does it.
 We will then see how each idea is necessary by showing which failures it addresses.